Points to Consider When Adding a Deck or Patio to Your Property

 While a deck may be constructed of wood or composite, a patio is often a concrete slab poured on a flat terrain near the home.
 Pavers, tiles, or cobblestones could also be laid as a patio, creating an outdoor extension of living space.

-When making the decision to either install a deck or to build a patio, consider these five points.
+When deciding to either install a deck or build a patio, consider these five points.

 1. What fits your budget?

-• Size: The amount of space needed for outdoor living will factor into your expense.
+- Size: The amount of space needed for outdoor living will factor into your expenses.
 Consider how much square footage you’ll need for items such as a grill, a table and comfortable seating, a fire pit, or a children’s play area.

 2. What is the return on your investment (ROI)?